-October Gallery is Celebrating 31 Years in the African American Art Industry and has operated a physical art gallery in Philadelphia, PA since 1985.
-We our one of the oldest African American art galleries in the nation.
+October Gallery is Celebrating 38 Years in the African American Art Industry and has operated a physical art gallery in Philadelphia, PA since 1985.
+We are one of the oldest African American art galleries in the nation.

 October Gallery believes that art is for everyone.
 We like to compare ourselves to the Marriott Hotel chain.
 The Marriott is neither the Ritz Carlton nor Motel 6.
 It is a mid-range hotel.
 The company’s Web site states that the hotel offers packages of “fun filled days and wild nights that will fit any family’s budget without breaking the bank.”
 At the Marriott one can get an expensive or an inexpensive room depending on availability.
 October Gallery’s marketing philosophy is similar to that of the Marriott.
 We offer an art experience that will fit anyone’s budget, that does not have to break the bank.
 October Gallery’s average sale is between $400 and $800.
 The Gallery’s prices range from $25 to $25,000.

-October Gallery opened for business in July of 1985, at 3805 Lancaster Avenue, Philadelphia, Pennsylvania.
+October Gallery was established by Evelyn Redcross and Mercer Redcross and opened for business in July of 1985, at 3805 Lancaster Avenue, Philadelphia, Pennsylvania.
 It operated from this location for nine years.
-During the 1990s October Gallery operated six locations: two in Philadelphia – Old City on 2nd Street and The Gallery Mall East on Market Street; one in Cherry Hill, New Jersey; one in Echelon, New Jersey; one in Burlington, New Jersey; and one in Washington, DC.
+During the 1990s October Gallery operated six locations: two in Philadelphia – Old City 68 N. 2nd Street and The Gallery Mall East on Market Street; one in Cherry Hill, New Jersey; one in Echelon, New Jersey; one in Burlington, New Jersey; and one in Washington, DC.

 Today, October Gallery’s art gallery location is 6353 Greene Street, Philadelphia, PA 19144.
 It also operates a number of small kiosk locations through out the Philadelphia region.